Who We Are…

 Population in Lamar County has grown from the 1930 census figure of 9,745 to 18,317 in the 2010 census.
 The county has a total area of 186 square miles and several major highways that allow for easy travel including Interstate 75, U.S. Route 41, Georgia State Route 18 and Georgia State Route 36.

 In 1872 Gordon Institute was founded and named in honor of General John B. Gordon, a Confederate soldier and statesman.
 Gordon Institute became Gordon Military College and educated and trained men who fought during World War II, the Korean War, and the Vietnam War.
 Gordon College joined the University System of Georgia in 1972 as an associate level institution.
-The college now boasts of an enrollment of more than 3,800 students and more than 40 programs of study.

 Also of historical note are several homes and buildings in Lamar County.
 These include the Brown-Kennedy home (1850), the Jackson G. Smith home (1870), and the Gachet House (1821) which has been visited by three presidents.